 Koshari is considered to be the national dish of Egypt.
 However, the two key ingredients in koshari, rice and pasta, aren’t native to Egypt.
 Therefore, it’s thought the dish was brought from India by British colonists.
-In India you will find kitchari, a word that roughly translates as ” a mixture”.
-It was the fore-runner of the Anglo-Indian kedgeree, a regional variation on kitchari using fish and eggs.
+In India, you will find kitchari, a word that roughly translates as ” a mixture”.
+It was the forerunner of the Anglo-Indian kedgeree, a regional variation on kitchari using fish and eggs.

 A cheap, delicious and filling dish, the Egyptians quickly adopted koshari as their own.
-Koshari commonly comprises rice, lentils, macaroni, chickpeas, fried onions and special a spicy tomato sauce.
+Koshari commonly comprises rice, lentils, macaroni, chickpeas, fried onions and a special spicy tomato sauce.
 The mixture may sound odd but the sauce and crispy onions really do tie the dish together.

 You can find the dish at street stalls and in restaurants in Egypt.
 We first tried Koshari in an Egyptian food stall in London and tracked it down in the marina in Hurghada Egypt, which is where we took the photo above.